Assisted migration of forests in North America: Recent developments (2019-present)

+Inadvertent migration

 Mature horticultural plantings of trees northward of their native ranges are a form of assisted migration experiment already underway.
 Because the original plantings likely did not include the goal of helping the trees migrate northward in a warming climate, this form of assisted migration can be called inadvertent, or unintended.
 Jesse Bellemare and colleagues may have coined the term in a paper published in 2015: "It appears that a subset of native plants, particularly those with ornamental value, might already have had opportunities to shift their ranges northward via inadvertent human assistance."
 Bellemare suggests, "Native plant horticulture is giving us some fascinating insights into what is likely to happen with climate change."

+Horticultural plantings of Coast Redwood and Giant Sequoia

 The tallest tree in the world is the coast redwood; the most massive tree is the closely related giant sequoia.
 Both have non-overlapping native ranges limited to California, although the coast redwood extends a few miles northward along the southern-most coast of Oregon.
 Both species have been planted as landscaping trees in urban areas hundreds of miles northward, in latitude, of their native ranges, including Washington state and British Columbia.
 In 2022 a Canadian Forestry Service publication used such northward horticultural plantings, along with a review of research detailing redwood's paleobiogeography and current range conditions, as grounds for proposing that Canada's Vancouver Island already offered "narrow strips of optimal habitat" for extending the range of coast redwood.

 Video-documentation and analysis of a sampling of horticultural plantings of both species of California trees reveals strong growth from Portland to Seattle—substantially north of their native ranges.
 While horticulturally planted coast redwood and giant sequoia regularly produce cones in this northward region, only coast redwood is documented as having fully naturalized.
 This is evidenced by seedlings and saplings growing nearby the original plantings.